 Different levels of experience are required for data scientists and data analysts, resulting in different levels of compensation for these roles.

 According to PayScale, however, data analysts with more than 10 years of experience often maximize their earning potential and move on to other jobs.
-Two common career moves—after the acquisition of an advanced degree—include transitioning into a developer role or data scientist position, according to Blake Angove, director of technology services at IT recruiting firm LaSalle Network.
+Two common career moves—after the acquisition of an advanced degree—include transitioning into a developer role or data scientist position, according to Blake Angove, former director of technology services at IT recruiting firm LaSalle Network.

 The career trajectory for professionals in data science is positive as well, with many opportunities for advancement to senior roles such as data architect or data engineer.